infomofo/ffd-jobcalc/README.md

 * Show what events in the game needed to reach required JP level
 * Enable tooltips for spell descriptions and other features
 * Plan a complete equip build for different base classes
-* Teach you how to acquire different fusions
 * Limit JP selection according to what is possible in game in different stages
-* Dedupe different levels of the same magic skill (i.e. White Magic Lv.
-1 and 2)
 * Show contribution of character selection and attributes to possible stats at different levels

 Known issues